cklapperich/LLM-Dungeon/prototype_prompts/context.md

 mouth can be restrained too.

 everything is data-driven, hardcode as little as possible, stored as json

-## status conditions

-Horny (minus will, minus grapple checks)

-Weakened (minus strength)

-Dazed (more vulnerable to grapple or attack or another mind control action)

-## traps

-Can't be in same room as a monster

-## Grappling

-progressively harder to escape as grappling continues, odds should go down Enemies can ambush you, getting a free grapple.

-Happens in stages.
-At final stage the heroine is fully bound and can be bred.

-Every action requires certain limbs free.
-Attacking rquires at least 1 arm free.

-Each sucessful grapple opossed check raises a grapple state by 1.

-Failure either removes the grapple state to 0 or reduces it by 1 level.

-Full grapple can go into breed or kill.

-## Mind Control

-Happens in stages, inflicts damage to Will instead of HP.

-Monster can attempt to disarm, partially disrobe an Heroine, or daze a heroine to decrease her resistance to grapples during the next  round.
-Either can pickup weapon as an action.

 ## LLM Narrative Framework

 Flash/4o-mini/deepseek v3 narrates everything until EXPLICIT scenes which Sonnet narrates